-The use of our website is possible without providing personal data.
-For the use of individual services on our site, different regulations may apply, which are explained separately below in this case.
+It is possible to use our site without providing any personal data.
+Different regulations may apply to the use of individual services on our site, which in this case will be explained separately below.

-This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and the websites, functions and content connected with it as well as external online presences, such as our social media profiles (hereinafter jointly referred to as "online offer”).
-With regard to the terms used, such as “processing” or "controller", we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).
+This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offering and the websites, functions and content associated with it as well as external online presences, such as our social media profile (hereinafter collectively referred to as the “online offer”).
+With regard to the terms used, such as “processing” or “person responsible”, we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Types of data processed:

 - Inventory data (e.g., names, addresses)

 - Contact details (e.g., email, telephone numbers)

 - Content data (e.g., text entries, photographs, videos)